obsproject/obs-websocket/docs/docs/partials/introduction.md

 ```

 - `rpcVersion` is a version number which gets incremented on each **breaking change** to the obs-websocket protocol.
 Its usage in this context is to provide the current rpc version that the server would like to use.
+- `obsWebSocketVersion` may be used as a soft feature level hint.
+For example, a new WebSocket request may only be available in a specific obs-websocket version or newer, but the rpcVersion will not be increased, as no
+  breaking changes have occured.
+Be aware, that no guarantees will be made on these assumptions, and you should still verify that the requests you desire to use are available in obs-websocket via the `GetVersion` request.

 **Example Messages:**
 Authentication is required